 Given a input energy E0 of the electron beam, x-rays are emitted from the accessible emission lines

 The geometry of the tube is assumed to be:

-The electron beam hits a slab of surface material surface at a at a right angle illuminating an area of width by height,
+# The electron beam hits a slab of surface material surface at a right angle illuminating an area of width by height,

-The origin of the component is the centre of the exit window with the beam direction (Z) perpendicular to it
+# The Z-axis of the component points at the centre of the exit window (focus_xw by focus yh)

 The Bremsstrahlung emitted is modelled using the model of Kramer (1923) as restated in International